 Our plan provides ready access to a whole array of professionals and health care services.
-Upon enrollment, you will be assigned a PCP at the center where you will receive services.
+Upon enrollment, you will be assigned a PCP, either at the center or if applicable, your designated PCP in the community, where you will receive services.